vritb/react-budget-app/README.md

 ```

 The context now holds typed properties for budget and expense entities.
 The constant _BudgetsContext_ is no longer of type _any_.
-Which forces us to use the _BudgetContextInterface_ as a type parameter in the call to the genric function _useContext()_.
+Which forces us to use the _BudgetsContextInterface_ as a type parameter in the call to the genric function _useContext()_.

 ``` typescript
 const BudgetsContext = React.createContext<BudgetsContextInterface>(